HomeResource CenterFleas On Dogs

 Flea larvae

 To hatch into larvae, flea eggs need to settle in shaded, damp areas.
 Some examples in and around your home include dog houses, decks, porches, and cracks in damp flooring.
-In fact, sandy environments are great for the larval stage which can last five to 18 days.
+Sandy environments are great for the larval stage which can last five to 18 days.

 Flea Pupa